Nostra (NSTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nostra Historical Price

-According to the latest data gathered on Nostra live price page, the current price of Nostra is 0.02387675USD.
-The circulating supply of Nostra(NSTR) is 100.00M NSTR , giving it a market capitalization of $2.39M.
+According to the latest data gathered on Nostra live price page, the current price of Nostra is 0.0229217USD.
+The circulating supply of Nostra(NSTR) is 100.00M NSTR , giving it a market capitalization of $2.29M.

 The Nostra Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NSTR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.